 The Financial Crimes Enforcement Network (FinCEN) is the primary authoritative body in US monitoring money laundering and terrorist financing.
 FinCEN has issued a detailed report highlighting the vulnerabilities of NFTs to financial crimes.
 The report has also mentioned that ease of transportability across international borders and accepted use of third parties to purchase and sell digital assets have helped criminals stay anonymous.
 FinCEN has instructed all the NFT platforms to implement strict Know Your Customer (KYC) and AML regulations halting criminal activities.

 The Canadian Securities Administrators (CSA) has issued a notice to all the NFT platforms to ensure strict scrutiny of their users while onboarding.
 Although Canada is yet to legislate laws against money laundering in the NFT market, it is treating the cases under the other laws related to financial crimes.
 CSA has also highlighted the need for dedicated NFT laws to regulate the whole industry and curb monetary scams.

 Australia is one of the countries that is taking strict action against prevailing crimes through NFTs and cryptocurrency.
-Australian Transaction Reports and Analysis Centre (AUSTRAC) has termed non-fungible tokes as a source of emerging financial crimes and asked lawmakers to legislate strict laws to monitor this sector.
+Australian Transaction Reports and Analysis Center (AUSTRAC) has termed non-fungible tokes as a source of emerging financial crimes and asked lawmakers to legislate strict laws to monitor this sector.
 Moreover, Australian Federal Police (AFP) has formed a dedicated unit to tackle money laundering through NFTs and cryptocurrency, which has recently busted a large number of criminal networks.